Rose Hill High School

 Rose Hill High School is a public high school in Rose Hill, Kansas, United States, and operated by Rose Hill USD 394 school district.
 The school's mascot is a rocket.
 The school colors are red and white.
 The school competes in the Ark Valley-Chisholm Trail league and is in Division IV.

+Extracurricular activities

+The extracurricular activities offered at Rose Hill High School are small and limited due to the school's relatively small size.
+The sports teams compete in the 4A division, the third-largest classification in Kansas according to the Kansas State High School Activities Association.
+Rose Hill won a state championship in wrestling in 2024.